Dignity: Religion

+The Catholic Church proclaims the equal dignity of all people, regardless of their living conditions or qualities.
+This dignity "comes from the love of the Creator" for humans that are created in his image; this dignity was further elevated by the incarnation and resurrection of Christ, since it caused humans to share the nature of God.
+Specifically, human dignity is intrinsic to human persons, and does not spring from agency or free will.

 Human dignity, or kevod ha-beriyot, is also a central consideration of Judaism.
 Talmud cautions against giving charity publicly rather than in private to avoid offending the dignity of the recipient.
-Medieval Jewish philosopher Maimonides in his codification of Halakha cautioned judges to preserve the self-respect of people who came before them: "Let not human dignity be light in his eyes; for the respect due to man supersedes a negative rabbinical command".
+Medieval Jewish philosopher Maimonides, in his codification of Halakha, cautioned judges to preserve the self-respect of people who came before them: "Let not human dignity be light in his eyes; for the respect due to man supersedes a negative rabbinical command".